lbl-srg/obc/specification/source/cdl.rst

 ]

-Signals shall be connected using a ``connect`` statement;
+Signals shall be connected using a \code{connect} statement;
-directly assigning the values of signals when instantiating signals is not allowed.
+assigning the value of a signal in the instantiation of the output connnector is not allowed.

 [This ensures that all control sequences are expressed as block diagrams.
 For example, the following model is valid